 Three feet from gold…

+You’ve probably heard the story before.
+It’s been told many times.
 Today, you will hear my version of the story.

+The name of the story is “three feet from gold: a valuable lesson for network marketers.”
 It’s about the gold miner who quit when he was just three feet from hitting the world’s biggest gold vein, the mother load.

-Had he mined the claim for three more days he would have become a millionaire.
+He discovered that the previous claim owner was just three fit from striking it big.
+Had he mined the claim for just three more days he would have become a millionaire.

 There’s a valuable lesson in this story.